 We have seen how decoration can be applied to the blade surface.
 Now we will look at the “content”.

 The most common sword inscriptions are names.
 Usually the name of the blade smith.
 Sometimes abbreviated, sometimes with very bad spelling.
-For example: Andrea Ferrara, Tomas Ayala, Jvan Martin (Juan Martinez), Picinino, Clemens Horn, etc.
+For example: Andrea Ferrara, Tomas Ayala, Jvan Martin (Juan Martinez), Piccinino, Clemens Horn, etc.

 Those names were brands in the past.
 It was a widespread custom to mark plagiarised blades with names of famous smiths, for example blades from Solingen were stamped with marks and names from Toledo.